 The network communicates regularly by email to share ideas, issues and experiences.
 There are smaller working groups that undertake specific tasks.

-Our evidence guide about HIA and housing improvements has just been updated and can be downloaded from the ScotPHN website (external link).
+Our evidence guide about HIA and Housing Improvements can be downloaded from the ScotPHN website (external link).
 Presentations from the housing guide launch in February 2013 are also available.
 A summary of the key learning points from the guiide is also available on the ScotPHN site.
 We have also produced guides about HIA and Transport and HIA and Greenspace.
 We also have an Introduction to HIA course on the Health Scotland e-learning platform.

 Meetings are organised about specific themes or projects that are of interest to members and the wider public health and health improvement community.
 To find out more, join our mailing list by contacting: firstname.lastname@example.org.